 Children's Oral Health Survey

-We're asking parents, guardians and carers with children aged between 0 and 11 to take part in our Oral Health Survey.
-All responses are anonymous and it should take no longer than 5 minutes to complete.
+We asked parents, guardians and carers with children aged between 0 and 11 to take part in our Oral Health Survey.

-A summary of all responses will be featured in the Oral Health Needs Assessment, which aims to improve the oral health of our Island's children.
+All responses were anonymous and will be featured in the Oral Health Needs Assessment, which aims to improve the oral health of our Island's children.

 About Oral Health